Marketing Best Practices

 To verify your contact details, you have two options.

-Google will mail a postcard with a short code on it to the address you’ve just entered to the system.
+Google will mail a postcard with a shortcode on it to the address you’ve just entered into the system.

 You can continue setting up the profile in full, but it won’t be verified and published until you have received that code and entered it into the system.

-These are powerful resources that can be leveraged to build traffic to your website, build rapport with previous and new prospects, and generate real interest in your property.
+These are powerful resources that can be leveraged to build traffic to your website, build rapport with tenants and investors, and generate real interest in your property.

 If there are new photos taken after renovations or updates, add them to your Google Business listing, if your website URL changes or contact information changes, update it as soon as possible.